Schahrjar/RNUscanner/README.md

 chr12	120291839	rs2499959771	T	TA	.
 PASS	GENE=RNU4-2;SIGNIFICANCE=Pathogenic
 chr15	65304715	.
 C	G	.
 PASS	GENE=RNU5B-1;SIGNIFICANCE=LikelyPathogenic
 ```
 It is encouraged to keep the VCF information and header lines as the same.
-Chromosomes which their variants are added to the VCF should be added to the information (e.g ```##contig=<ID=chr11,length=135086622,dbSNP_version=157>``` if adding RNU2-2 variants).
+Information of chromosomes which their variants are added to the VCF should be added to the VCF information line (e.g. add `##contig=<ID=chr11,length=135086622,dbSNP_version=157>` if putting RNU2-2 variants in).
 For a complete list of clinical RNU genes' variants, see RNUscanner examples folder.

 * **OUTPUT_DIR**
-(optional) is the directory name where outputs are saved.
-This will be created if doesn't exits.
+is the directory name where outputs will be saved, with the `RUNscanner_out` as its default.
+The directory will be created if it doesn't exist.

 * **SAMTOOLS**
-(optional) is the path to `samtools` executable file.
-Old versions may not work.
+is the path to `samtools` executable file, otherwise it will be assumed that `samtools` is in the PATH (requires `samtools` version 1.14 and above).

 * **BCFTOOLS**
-(optional) is the path to `bcftools` executable file.
-Old versions may not work.
+is the path to `bcftools` executable file, otherwise it will be assumed that `bcftools` is in the PATH (requires `bcftools` version 1.19 and above).

 ## 📜 Citation